1980 Hungarian parliamentary election: The activity of the parliament

 The new Parliament passed a law on the peaceful use of nuclear energy in 1980, which created the legal prerequisites for the opening of the Paks Nuclear Power Plant in 1982.
-The sixth five-year plan was adopted, based on the economic goals decleared at the 12th Congress of the Hungarian Socialist Workers' Party.
+The sixth five-year plan was adopted, based on the economic goals declared at the 12th Congress of the Hungarian Socialist Workers' Party.
 The constitution and the election rules were amended in 1983, allowing for multiple candidates in every single-member district and the recall of elected representatives.